nora-programadora/car-catalog/README.md

 # car-catalog instructions

-After clone the repositori on your pc:
+After clone the repository on your pc:

 ## Positioned at Server folder you need: